-While the seriousness of a cancer diagnosis is well known to most Americans, recent advances in medical knowledge and technology have allowed cancer patients to beat the previous odds and living longer lives.
-However, if a physician nonetheless fails to diagnose cancer or to provide effective treatment, patients could lose valuable time and suffer serious—or potentially even fatal—damage.
+While most Americans recognize the seriousness of a cancer diagnosis, advances in medical knowledge and technology have improved survival rates.
+However, when a physician fails to diagnose cancer or provide effective treatment, patients lose critical time and face serious, potentially fatal consequences.

 In these circumstances, a compassionate Kingston cancer malpractice lawyer could review your case and help build your injury claim.
 If you or a loved one were injured by a medical professional’s failure to treat your condition, a well-practiced medical malpractice attorney could help.